Skip to Content

 An open-pollinated seed is one that develops within the fruit of the plant, and will continue to produce the same crop and the same exact seed, year after year.
 You can find open-pollinating varieties of seed for nearly every vegetable under the sun.

-Seeds That Cannot Be Saved With Success – How To Save Vegetable Seeds
+Seeds That Shouldn’t Be Saved – How To Save Seeds From Vegetable Plants

 Unfortunately, you cannot save the seeds from all vegetable plants.
 And at the top of this list of the non-saves are hybrid plants.